 Motor oil is a vital part of your Toyota Hilux's engine.
 It provides the much needed lubrication to many of the internal parts of an engine.
-One of its key job is to prevent wear and tear on the moving parts and helps keep the engine running smoothly.
+One of its key jobs is to prevent wear and tear on the moving parts which helps keep the engine running smoothly.
 Without oil, the engine would cease up almost immediately.

 Regularly checking and changing your Toyota Hilux engine oil is really important.
 Every time you start and run your car, very fine by-products from the combustion in the engine will be collected in the engine oil.
 This is one of the reasons why over time the oil goes black.
 If these contaminants build up too much and exceed the capacity of the oil it can have a negative impact on your car’s overall efficiency and actually effect its performance as it creates sludge and increased wear in the engine block.

 Every engine oil will have its viscosity grade labelled on the packaging.
 This will look something like 0W-20, 5W-30 or 5W-40.
 This grading is used to measure how thick / fluid the oil is and help ensure you buy the right oil for your car.
 The lower the viscosity grade of the oil, the more fluid and thinner it will be than those with a high grade (higher numbers) which will be much less running and thick.